 |Stollmeyer's Castle||--||1.5 mi.
 North-Northwest of Downtown Port of Spain|

-Guests will enjoy some other intriguing attractions in and near the area.
+Guests will experience some other worthwhile landmarks in and near Port of Spain.

 |Tourist Attraction||Downtown Port of Spain|